 Oldsmobile Alero Knock Sensor And Hard To Start

 I believe the sensor you are referring to is the Knock Sensor.
-It is just above the filter.
-A round sensor with a 1-sire connector.
+It is just above the oil filter n your Oldsmobile.
+A round sensor with a 1-wire connector.
 Another sensor in the area is the oil pressure sensor.
 This had a black barrel and connector with several wires.
 Either can be purchased from any parts store.
 They just screw right into the block.

 More Questions For...oldsmobile alero